ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+Readers are expected to be familiar with:

+* The terms and concepts described in the ACE framework {{I-D.ietf-ace-oauth-authz}} and in the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}} to express authorization information.
+The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
+In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

+* The terms and concepts described in CoAP {{RFC7252}}.
+Unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
+This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

-Readers are expected to be familiar with the terms and concepts described in  {{I-D.ietf-ace-oauth-authz}}{{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}}, such as Authorization Server (AS) and Resource Server (RS).
+* The terms and concepts described in CBOR {{RFC8949}} and COSE {{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}}{{I-D.ietf-cose-countersign}}.

+A principal interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client" or "node".

-This document uses names or identifiers for groups and nodes.
-Their different meanings are summarized here:.
+Furthermore, this document uses "names" or "identifiers" for groups and nodes.
+Their different meanings are summarized below.

 * Group: a set of nodes that share common keying material and security parameters used to protect their communications with one another.
 That is, the term refers to a "security group".